US To Russia: ‘Crimea Is Ukraine And Must Be Returned To Ukraine’s Control’

 In a statement published Wednesday, the State Department issued a stern warning to Russia over its claims regarding the disputed territory of Crimea.

-The statement, signed by President Donald Trump’s Secretary of State Mike Pompeo, criticizes Russia’s occupation of Ukraine’s Crimean peninsula, describing it as an “escalation” of Vladimir Putin country’s “aggression.”
+The statement — signed by President Donald Trump’s Secretary of State Mike Pompeo — criticizes Russia’s occupation of Ukraine’s Crimean peninsula, describing it as an “escalation” of Vladimir Putin country’s “aggression.”

-The State Department’s statement accuses Russia of weakening security and “upending” the international order, as well as “undermining” basic freedoms.
+The State Department’s statement accuses Russia of weakening security and of “upending” the international order, as well as of “undermining” basic freedoms.
 “The world has not forgotten the cynical lies Russia employed to justify its aggression and mask its attempted annexation of Ukrainian territory,” it reads.

 “Russia’s use of force against a peaceful neighbor must not be tolerated by reputable states.
 The United States reiterates its unwavering position: Crimea is Ukraine and must be returned to Ukraine’s control.”

-According to the State Department, Russia’s “occupation regime” has been repressing the people of Crimea, and over the past five years the Russian government has engaged in “an array of abuses” in an effort to “eliminate” opposition to its control over the peninsula.
+According to the State Department, Russia’s “occupation regime” has been repressing the people of Crimea.
+Over the past five years, the Russian government has reportedly engaged in “an array of abuses” in an effort to “eliminate” opposition to its control over the peninsula.

 Furthermore, the State Department urges Russia to release all individuals detained for peacefully opposing Russia’s annexation of Crimea.
 Ruslan Zeytullayev, Volodymyr Balukh, Oleh Sentsov, Oleksandr Kolchenko, and “approximately 70 others” must be released immediately, according to Secretary of State Mike Pompeo.